B.C. is building more homes, faster

 We are introducing a single gateway to get housing permits

-The Single Housing Application Service is a new way to apply for all your provincial natural resource permits in one place.
+The Permit Connect Navigator Service is the new way to apply for all your provincial natural resource permits in one place.
 This will include permits issued by:

 - Ministry of Environment and Climate Change Strategy